BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_09.md

 in fact quite the opposite.
 Developing multiple models helps build confidence in our selection of one, or a subset of models.
 It also does not mean that the Gumbel model is the true or even the best possible model, in fact we have evidence of it shortcomings.
-Thus, there still room for improvement if we explore different likelihoods, collect more data, or make some other modification.
-What is important at this step is we are sufficiently convinced that the Gumbel model is the most "adequate\" model from all the reasonable models we have evaluated.
+Thus, there is still room for improvement if we explore different likelihoods, collect more data, or make some other modification.
+What is important at this step is that we are sufficiently convinced that the Gumbel model is the most "adequate\" model from all the reasonable models we have evaluated.

 (reward_functions)=